February 19, 2019

 Collaborative Rangeland Monitoring and Management in Montana

-The Range Monitoring Group (RMG), a Montana collaborative that includes ranchers, scientists and non-profit conservation groups, implemented a pilot project focused on using rangeland monitoring and collective knowledge to inform and improve land management.
 Our research team partnered with RMG to identify key indicators to use in range monitoring and operationalize them for the Northern Great Plains ecosystems based on existing literature and ranchers’ on-the-ground experiences.
-Our team also worked directly with ranchers and participants in the pilot project to document their experiences with monitoring and information sharing.
-Read more…
+Read more here…

 Western Speaker Series